ParkinsonLab/Architect/README.md

 Now, when Architect was built, it was in many ways optimized for use by a computer cluster.
 This, in particular, concerns the scripts used for running the individual enzyme annotation tools.
 Please follow the following instructions to customize your copy of Architect for your use case.

 *	If you are using a supercomputer which uses the SLURM job scheduler, please make any necessary modifications that are specific to your system to the following.
 (Please do not change the line numbers on which each remaining line of code appears as line number is important to Architect's functionality.)

 	- Template scripts for each tool under scripts/individual_enzyme_annotation.
 	- TEMPLATE_run_reconstruction.sh under scripts/model_reconstruction.
 	- For either of the above, werify that the lines starting with ``module load`` point towards a package you have in your system.
 Otherwise, consider adding the directory with the package to your PATH variable.

-* If you are using a supercomputer which does not use the SLURM job scheduler, please also follow the above instructions.
-In addition, while ensuring not to change the line numbers on which each remaining line of code appears:
+* If you are using a supercomputer which does not use the SLURM job scheduler, make the following changes while ensuring that you do not change the line numbers on which each remaining line of code appears:

-	- Modify the header for your specific system.
+	- Modify the header for the template scripts for each tool under scripts/individual_enzyme_annotation so that it matches the one used by your specific job scheduler.
+	- Comment out line 1 of TEMPLATE_run_reconstruction.sh under scripts/model_reconstruction.
-	- Modify the lines starting with ``module load`` as per your system.
-If the package in question is not available, you may consider adding the corresponding path to your PATH variable.
+	- For each of the above, modify the lines starting with ``module load`` as per your system.
+For example, you may have to add the path corresponding to the module of interest to your PATH variable.
+	- Go to architect/run_individual_tools.py and replace the command ``sbatch`` with the one used to submit jobs in your case (refer to lines 40, 44, 51, 55 and 59).

 * If you are not using a supercomputer, please do the following: